 In our next post, we’ll share more about her home city, Kozhikode (Calicut), and then we’ll share her wonderful recipes.
 If you are interested in a cooking lesson with Abida, contact her through the link to her Facebook page at the beginning of this story.
 We’ll leave you with a few video clips to give you a little glimpse of Abida in action.

-During this period of COVID-19, we are happy to offer our blog as a form of armchair travel.
-When it is safe to travel again, we sincerely hope you’ll venture forth and experience all these wonderful Faces, Places and Plates for yourself! – Karen and Pauli-Ann.
+We sincerely hope you’ll venture forth and experience all these wonderful Faces, Places and Plates for yourself! – Karen and Pauli-Ann.

 Thank you to Abida Rasheed for making us feel part of her family while she hosted us during our stay in Kozhikode in 2017.